LCBRU/lbrc_flask_app_template/README.md

 sudo apt-get install libldap2-dev sudo apt-get install libsasl2-dev
 ```
-### Windows
-After the virtual environment has been created and activated in step 4 (below), run the following steps:
-1. Download the appropriate wheel file from the releases page of the [https://github.com/cgohlke/python-ldap-build] repository into the project directory
-2. Install the wheel file using the command `pip install python_ldap...whl`, using the name of the file downloaded.
 ## Setting up the new Project
 1. Change directory into the project directory
 2. Create a python virtual environment using the command `python3 -m venv .venv`